tlaundal/pySpaceGDN/README.md

 ## How do I install this?

-pySpaceGDN is available via pip and easy_install.
+pySpaceGDN will be available via pip and easy_install.
 You can also manually install pySpaceGDN by simply downloading the code here and installing it using setup.

 #### Examples: